LevaniVashadze/LevaniVashadze.github.io/README.md

 # Personal_Website
-Website is built with HTML, CSS and python for the backend using Flask.
+Website is built with HTML, CSS and python for the backend using Django.
 Additionally I used Bootstrap and saas.

+Work in Progress

 URL: https://levani.herokuapp.com/